panzerama/Monkey.INF/ActOne/SceneOne.md

 BERNARDO

-    Sit down awhile;
-    And let us once again assail your ears,
-    That are so fortified against our story
-    What we have two nights seen.
+    Sit down for a while, and we’ll tell you again the story you don’t want to believe, about what we’ve seen two nights now.

 HORATIO